YvesCoding/vuescroll/README.md

            <a href="https://www.npmjs.com/package/vuescroll"><img src="https://img.shields.io/npm/l/vuescroll.svg" alt="License"></a>
 </p>

-## Demo
+## What is vuescroll?

- vuescroll is A virtual scrollbar based on [vue.js](https://github.com/wangyi7099/vuescroll) 2.X , The experience of using it just like using native scrollbar.
-It both support PC and Mobile Phone.
+ vuescroll is a virtual scrollbar based on [vue.js](https://github.com/wangyi7099/vuescroll) 2.X , it can transform a div into a scrollable area, the experience of using it just like using native scrollbar.
+It can both support PC and Mobile Phone.
 Here is a living [demo](https://wangyi7099.github.io/vuescrollDemo).

 ## Useage